1jour1vin

 Manuals

-Destemming and optical sorting of the grapes, then the ripest and healthiest berries are placed in vats for 15-18 days for cold pre-fermentation maceration, followed by 5-6 days for alcoholic fermentation (these stages may be punctuated by several punch-downs and pump-overs).
+The grapes are destemmed and optically sorted; the ripest and healthiest berries are then placed in vats for 15–18 days of cold pre-fermentation maceration, followed by 5–6 days of alcoholic fermentation (these stages may be punctuated by several punch-downs and pump-overs).

 Livestock farming

-15 months on lees in new barrels (33%) and barrels that have been used for 1 to 2 vintages
+Aged for 15 months on the lees in new barrels (33%) and in barrels that have held 1 to 2 vintages

 Alcohol content